July 14 - 27, 2019

 Supported by an Amazon grant and featured by The Guardian, The Los Angeles Times, and The Washington Post, Shared Worlds is a unique writing camp that brings together rising 8th-12th grade students from all over the world.
 Students work with critically acclaimed and bestselling fantasy and science fiction writers to imagine, build, and write their own stories.

-The camp is a great way for students to meet their creative peers from across the country and around the world and publish their work with the help of noted and award-winning authors.
 Shared Worlds takes the ideas and enthusiasm of young writers seriously, and encourages their creativity in a fun, dynamic, and safe learning environment on the beautiful campus of Wofford College in Spartanburg, SC.

 Ann VanderMeeer serves as the Shared Worlds editor-in-residence.

 Over a 30-year career, she has won numerous awards for her editing work, including the Hugo Award and World Fantasy Award.
 Whether as editor-in-chief for Weird Tales for five years or in her current role as an acquiring editor for Tor.com, Ann has built her reputation on acquiring fiction from diverse and interesting new talents.
 As co-founder of Cheeky Frawg Books, she has helped develop a wide-ranging line of mostly translated fiction.
 Featuring a who’s who of world literature, Ann’s anthologies include the critically acclaimed Best American Fantasy series, The Weird, The Time Traveler’s Almanac, Sisters of the Revolution, and the Big Book of Science Fiction (Vintage, 2016).

 Jeremy L. C. Jones is a freelance writer, editor, and lecturer.
 He contributes regularly to the third-party role-playing game magazine Kobold Quarterly.
 He also writes for a variety of newspapers, magazines, and websites.